U.S. Army Marksmanship Unit Takes Aim at Excellence, Win Three Divisions and Bianchi Cup Team Match

 |0

-This work, U.S. Army Marksmanship Unit Takes Aim at Excellence, Win Three Divisions and Bianchi Cup Team Match [Image 4 of 4], by SFC Kulani Lakanaria, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Marksmanship Unit Takes Aim at Excellence, Win Three Divisions and Bianchi Cup Team Match, by SFC Kulani Lakanaria and LTC Michelle Lunato, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-U.S. Army Marksmanship Unit Takes Aim at Excellence, Win Three Divisions and Bianchi Cup Team Match

 LEAVE A COMMENT